ImageMagick/Usage-Markdown/compose/index.md

 A pure black overlay does not change the image while a pure white overlay will make all the background colors white, except for those that were pure black.

 However unlike either '`Screen`' (inverted multiply) or '`Linear_Dodge`' (add) dodge compose methods, a pure black or all white destination image will remain uneffected by the lighting mask.
-In other words only areas containing grays and non-pure color is affected.
+In other words, only areas containing grays and non-pure color are affected.

 Its formula is: $Dest / (1-Src)$